brandonp2412/Flexify/README.md

     flutter run
     ```

-4. **Start Tracking**: Once the app is running, start tracking your gym progress, explore the graphs, and utilize the automatic rest timers to enhance your workout experience.

 ## Contributing

 Contributions to Flexify are welcomed and encouraged!
 Whether you want to report a bug, suggest a feature, or submit a pull request, please feel free to contribute.
 For major changes, please open an issue first to discuss the proposed changes.